 \subsection{Best teachers across KD methods and data distributions}

 \cref{fig:best_teachers} juxtaposes the frequency of participants emerging as the best teachers against their respective performance within varied data distribution strategies, utilizing the four KD approaches.
-The best teacher is defined as one that provides the greatest accuracy gain for a given student participant.
-This analytical approach aims to discern the potential correlation between a participant's accuracy and its propensity to be an effective teacher.
+The best teacher is defined as one who provides the greatest accuracy gain for a given student participant.
+This analytical approach aims to discern the potential correlation between a participant's accuracy and their propensity to be an effective teacher.

 \begin{findingbox} \textbf{Finding (9):} Participant's accuracy is not the sole determinant of its efficacy as a teacher in KD. \end{findingbox}